-The impact of COVID-19 pandemic on China and the global economy is still continuing.
-With the continuous outbreak and normalized prevention and control of the pandemic, virus mutation and global vaccination, any negative changes may have an adverse effect on our potential customers and our present and future business operations.
+The impact of COVID-19 pandemic on China and the global economy is still continuing, which may have an adverse effect on our potential customers and our present and future business operations.

 These risks are not the only significant risks that may affect the value of the Shares.
-For more details, please refer to note 26 to the consolidated financial statements of this annual report.
+For more details, please refer to note 27 to the consolidated financial statements of this annual report.